January 3rd, 2023 | By: Ryan Rutan

-Once a startup makes it through the seed stage and they have some kind of traction — whether it’s number of users, revenue, views, or whatever other key performance indicators (KPI) they’ve set themselves — and they’re ready to raise a Series A round to help lift them to the next level.
+Once a startup makes it through the seed stage and they have some kind of traction — whether it's the number of users, revenue, views, or whatever other key performance indicators (KPI) they've set themselves — and they're ready to raise a Series A round to help lift them to the next level.

 In a Series A round, startups are expected to have a plan for developing a business model, even if they haven't proven it yet.
 They're also expected to use the money raised to increase revenue.

-Series A rounds (and all subsequent rounds) are usually led by one investor, who anchors the round.
+Series A funding rounds (and all subsequent rounds) are usually led by one investor, who anchors the round.
 Getting that first investor is essential, as founders will often find that other investors fall into line once the first one has committed.

-Series A is a point where many startups fail.
+Series A funding is a point where many startups fail.
 In a phenomenon known as “Series A crunch,” even startups that are successful with their seed round often have trouble securing a Series A round.

 A startup that reaches the point where they're ready to raise a Series B round has already found their product/market fit and needs help expanding.

-The big question here is: Can you make this company that you’ve created work at scale?
-Can you go from 100 users to a 1,000?
+The big question here is: Can you make this company that you've created work at scale?
+Can you go from 100 users to 1,000?
 How about 1 million?

-The expansion that occurs after a Series B round is raised includes not only gaining more customers, but also growing the team so that the company can serve that growing customer base.
+The expansion that occurs after a Series B round is raised includes not only gaining more customers but also growing the team so that the company can serve that growing customer base.

 In order to be competitive, any startup needs to hire excellent people in a range of roles.
 It's no longer possible for the founder to “wear all the hats,” so raising enough money for competitive salaries is essential.